 Cricket, and sports in general, is more than merely a game.
-It has been an expression of culture, a definition of manliness, a physical activity that acts as a substitute for men’s aggressive desires.
+It has been an expression of culture, a definition of manliness, a physical activity that acted as a substitute for men’s aggressive desires.
 Instead of fighting we play games and let the testosterone flow.

 We’ll never know how many wars have been avoided because of the International sports movement begun by that 1844 cricket match between USA & Canada in NYC.